As a Certified Nursing Assistant (CNA), your job is to provide quality care to patients under the supervision of a registered nurse.

 The responsibilities of a CNA include tasks such as bathing, dressing, grooming, and feeding patients, as well as taking vital signs and documenting patient information.
 With such an important role, it is essential to maintain a high level of work performance to ensure that patients receive the best possible care.

 As a CNA you have numerous responsibilities in the hospital.
 To work more efficiently, I suggest you work strategically in order to give better care and treatment to the patients.
-Here are three ways to improve work performance as a CNA:

 1. Stay organized

 One of the most important aspects of being a CNA is staying organized.
 With so many tasks to complete and patients to care for, it is easy to become overwhelmed.
 To stay organized, you can make a list of your daily tasks and prioritize them based on urgency.

 An average CNA has to perform numerous tasks at the hospital which can be quite difficult to remember.
 A CNA can ace their role at the hospital by writing everything down and staying organized, a CNA can start by noting every task and instruction given by the RN in a notebook so that it is easier to remember your tasks, one can even note the supplies you have to bring from the storage or nursing station to work more efficiently.

 Use a planner or calendar to keep track of appointments, medication schedules, and other important information.
 This will help you to prioritize your responsibilities and ensure that you don’t miss anything important.
 It will teach you how to be a good CNA in a hospital.

 To improve work performance as a CNA you can organize your nursing station.
 A CNA can remain active and work more efficiently if their nursing station is well organized, this can help you with your work during rush hours as your working station is organized and you already know where to find which nursing supply is needed at that moment.